 [Regulation 9A inserted in Gazette 7 Jun 2002 p.
 2726.]

 9B.
-Requirements for large licensed premises using an approved measurement unit
+Certain large licensed premises, occupier’s duties to enable head counts etc.

 (1) This regulation applies to large licensed premises or a specified part of large licensed premises the certificate of approval in relation to which has been varied under regulation 9A so that a measurement unit of 0.85 m2 per person is used to calculate the maximum number of persons that the licensed premises, or a specified part of the licensed premises, may be used to accommodate.